 10. Shop for the Essentials

 I know you’ve already spent so much but when I say shop for the essentials, I am referring to the necessary items that you’ll actually need.
-Now that you’re choosing a healthier lifestyle, it’s time to replace the junk food for healthy alternatives.
+Now that you’re choosing a healthier lifestyle, it’s time to replace junk food with healthy alternatives.
 As mentioned, stock up on fruits and vegetables!

 I hope these detox tips have inspired you for a fabulous start to the new year!
 As much as we love to laze around we need to get back to our daily realities.
 With these tips, you will be back to normal, or better than normal in no time!

 It’s important to take it slow and not to be hard on yourself, Rome wasn’t built in a day!
 What’s important is that you’re making a conscious choice to make changes for a better you!